• Menu

 Work on rebuilding the new Plaza ensued quickly by architect Al Hauetter, hired by new owner Warren L. Webber.
 The competition in town was Newk’s Theater who had been the only theater in Burlington for quite some time.
 The first week of showings were specially selected by Mr. Webber including, “Shut My Big Mouth” as the movie played on opening night.
 Friday and Saturday showings were “Under Fiesta Stars,” and “You’ll Never Get Rich.”
 Sunday and Monday featured the film “Louisiana Purchase,” and Wednesday and Thursday were “Shepherd of the Hills.”

 October 11, 1958, closed after its show that Saturday night.
-The rise in popularity of television amongst other attractions were blamed for the decline in movie-goers in recent years.
+The rise in popularity of television amongst other attractions was blamed for the decline in movie-goers in recent years.
 Rumors quickly circled that the theater would reopen during the construction of the John Redmond dam due to the surge in workers possibly bringing in more business.
-And on Christmas Day of that year, it did reopen with a plan to run daily shows through January 5, 1959.
+On Christmas Day of that year, it reopened with a plan to run daily shows through January 5, 1959.
 Then a four-day schedule would be in place while construction started on the dam.
 In July 1980, the Plaza Theater was purchased from Dickinson Operating Company by A-B Theatres of Iola.
 Homer and Lydia, former owners, would continue to manage the theater.
 Nine years later the Plaza Theater would close as a movie theater.

 Flint Hills Opry